In 2018, Sendai Philharmonic Orchestra celebrates 45th anniversary and started new chapter.

 The Sendai Philharmonic Orchestra was formed under the name of Miyagi Philharmonic Orchestra in 1973 as an amateur community-based orchestra.
 It held its first subscription concert the following year.
-Following its incorporation as an incorporated association in 1978, the Miyagi Philharmonic Orchestra became a full-fledged professional orchestra and attracted attention for its remarkable growth under the guidance of the late Yasushi Akutagawa, who served as General Music Director between April 1983 and January 1989, Yuzo Toyama, who was Music Director between April 1989 and March 2006, and others.
-The orchestra was renamed the Sendai Philharmonic Orchestra in a nod to their home city in 1989, and after converting to an incorporated foundation in 1992, it continued to forge great achievements, including winning the Kahoku Culture Award in 1999 and their first overseas concert tour, which took in Vienna, Rome, and three other cities in Europe in 2000.
-The orchestra was converted into a public interest incorporated foundation under authorization of the Miyagi Prefectural Government in 2010, and will celebrate 45th anniversary in March 2018.
+Following its incorporation as an incorporated association in 1978, the Miyagi Philharmonic Orchestra became a full-fledged professional orchestra and attracted attention for its remarkable growth under the guidance of the late Yasushi Akutagawa, who served as General Music Director between 1983 and 1989, Yuzo Toyama(Music Director) build-up basic ability between 1989 and 2006.
+The orchestra was renamed the Sendai Philharmonic Orchestra their home city in 1989, and after converting to an incorporated foundation in 1992, it continued to forge great achievements, including winning the Kahoku Culture Award in 1999 and their first overseas concert tour, which took in Vienna, Rome, and three other cities in Europe in 2000.From 2006, Pascal Verrot(Chief Conductor) blossomed with various program and activity until March 2018.

-The Sendai Philharmonic Orchestra presents subscription concerts in nine different programs each year in Sendai City.
-In the 300th subscription concert held in April 2016, they performed "Symphonie fantastique” and “Lelio, ou le retour à la vie" by Berlioz led by conductor Pascal Verrot and received tremendous reviews.
-In addition to this series of subscription concerts, they perform about 110 concerts a year, including special concerts, concerts by request, and concerts for school children, mainly in eastern Japan.
-For the Sendai International Music Competition, they have been serving as the host orchestra since the first competition in 2001.
-They also play a central role as a performer in the Sendai Classical Music Festival, which is widely known as “Sen-Cla,” and thus are contributing greatly to the promotion of music culture in their home city, Sendai.
+Sendai Philharmonic Orchestra presents 9(nine) subscription concerts for different programs each year.
+In April 2016 Sendai Philharmonic Orchestra celebrates 300th subscription concert led by Pascal Verrot(Chief Conductor) featured Berlioz’s “Symphonie fantastique” and “Lelio, ou le retour à la vie”.
+Sendai Philharmonic Orchestra perform around 110 concerts a year, including subscription concert, school concert and others.
+At the Sendai International Music Competition, Sendai Philharmonic Orchestra have been serving as the host orchestra since 2001.
+Also Sendai Philharmonic Orchestra have been a central role in the Sendai Classical Music Festival, which is widely known as “Sen-Cla,” and thus are contributing greatly to the promotion of music culture in their home city, Sendai.